pektin/jam/README.md

 ## Compiler

-The compiler currently requires python3 and the llvm-3.4 shared library
+The compiler currently requires python3 and the llvm-3.6 shared library

 ### Ubuntu:

-See http://llvm.org/apt/ for instructions on how to set up your system to fetch the 3.6 packages.
+See http://llvm.org/apt/ for instructions on how to set up your system to fetch the 3.6 packages if you're still on precise.

 ``` bash
 sudo apt-get install python3 libllvm3.6 llvm-runtime python3-sphinx